Should we go back?

 The pros & cons of remote working

 I strongly dislike video chat.
-It’s not the same as speaking in person, it feels like I have to work harder to get my point across and concentrate on the person or people who are on the other side.
-Training people over video chat in a multiperson course is, put simply, mental suicide.
+It’s not the same as speaking in person because it feels like I have to work harder to get my point across.
+And I also have to concentrate on the person or people who are on the other side.
+Training people over video chat in a multi-person course is put simply, mental suicide.
 Apart from the obvious benefit of not dying from Coronavirus, what are the for and against points to remote working?
 Well, let’s have a look:

 Remote working: employee pros

-- No more sitting next to Gary in Accounts who feels the need to clip his fingernails at your shared desk space
+- No more sitting next to Gary in accounts who feels the need to clip his fingernails at your shared desk space because he’s got nowhere better to do it.

 Remote working: employee cons